 CareFusion cares about eliminating confusion and infection in hospital settings.
-It sells medical equipment - infusion and respiratory ventilation systems - and accompanying disposables for infection prevention.
+It sells medical equipment -- infusion and respiratory ventilation systems -- and accompanying disposables for infection prevention.
 The company's Pyxis automated medication dispensing units cut down on clinician error when dealing with patients in critical care settings.
 Its Alaris infusion products include software to reduce IV medication errors.
 The company also makes AVEA respiratory ventilation devices, SensorMedics pulmonary care products, and V. Mueller surgical instruments.
 Other products and software help prevent the spread of hospital-acquired infections.
-Medical equipment maker Becton Dickenson is buying CareFusion.
+Medical equipment maker Becton, Dickinson bought CareFusion in 2015.

 CareFusion operates in two segments -- medical systems and procedural solutions.
 The medical systems segment accounts for two-thirds of sales and includes companies that develop, manufacture and sell big-ticket, durable equipment systems including the medication dispensing, infusion, and respiratory ventilation systems.

 The procedural solutions businesses make single-use, disposable products for infection prevention, as well as for use with its equipment offerings.
 Disposables include skin antiseptic products, ventilator circuits, and IV infusion administration sets.
 The procedural solutions business also makes reusable surgical instruments.

 While three-fourths of its sales are made in the US, CareFusion's products are sold in 130 countries around the globe.
 The company is working to expand in international markets by tailoring its offerings to the medical safety needs in both developed and emerging markets.

 CareFusion has 11 US manufacturing facilities and another 14 throughout the world.